sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 ``` sh
 git clone https://github.com/sirdog3355/EnduraBot.git
 ```
-Note that this will create a directory called `EnduraBot` *inside* of the directory you run this in.

 ## Local setup

 ### Environment variables
 !!! danger
-    Your real `.env` file should *never* leave your machine and/or wherever EnduraBot is being hosted.
-It absolutely should *not* be committed to any Git repository; especially a remote one.
-It's highly advised you add this to your global Git ignore file.
+    The purpose of a `.env` file is to safely store and access sensitive credentials rather than hard code them.
+This file should never be committed to any kind of repository.
+It should only ever be on your own machine and on the machine hosting the bot.

 Take `.env-example`, copy it into the directory that houses `main.py`, then rename it to `.env`.
 This expects a couple of variables: